Continuous-time trading and the emergence of probability: Main result: constructive version

 exists, is an increasing element of $\Omega$ with $A_0(\omega)=0$, and has the same intervals of constancy as $\omega$. (b) For all $c\in\bbbr$, the restriction of both $\UpQ_c$ and $\LowQ_c$ to $\FFF$ coincides with the measure $\Wiener_c$ on $\Omega$ (in particular, $\LowQ_c(\Omega)=1$). \ifFULL\bluebegin (c) For any $c\in\bbbr$ and $S>0$, the restriction of both $\UpQ_{c,S}$ and $\LowQ_{c,S}$ to $\FFF_{[0,S]}$ coincides with the measure $\Wiener_{c,S}$ on $C[0,S]$. \blueend\fi \end{theorem}

 \begin{remark} The value $A_t(\omega)$ can be interpreted as the total volatility of the price path $\omega$ over the time period $[0,t]$.
 Theorem~\ref{thm:main-constructive}(b) implies that typical $\omega$ satisfying $A_{\infty}(\omega)=\infty$ are unbounded (in particular, divergent).
-If $A_{\infty}(\omega)<\infty$, the total volatility $A_{t+1}(\omega)-A_t(\omega)$ of $\omega$ over $[t,t+1]$ tends to $0$ as $t\to\infty$, and so the volatility of $\omega$ can be said to die away. \end{remark}
+If $A_{\infty}(\omega)<\infty$, the total volatility $A_{t+1}(\omega)-A_t(\omega)$ of $\omega$ over $(t,t+1]$ tends to $0$ as $t\to\infty$, and so the volatility of $\omega$ can be said to die away. \end{remark}

-\begin{remark} Theorem~\ref{thm:main-constructive} will continue to hold if the restriction ``${};\omega(0)=c,A_\infty=\infty)$'' in the definitions (\ref{eq:Qc-upper}) and (\ref{eq:Qc-lower}) is replaced by ``${};\omega(0)=c,\omega\text{ is unbounded})$'' (in analogy with \cite{dubins/schwarz:1965}). \end{remark}
+\begin{remark} Theorem~\ref{thm:main-constructive} will continue to hold if the restriction ``${};\omega(0)=c,A_\infty=\infty)$'' in the definitions (\ref{eq:Qc-upper}) and (\ref{eq:Qc-lower}) is replaced by ``${};\omega(0)=c,\omega\text{ is unbounded})$'' (in analogy with \cite{Dubins/Schwarz:1965}). \end{remark}

 \begin{remark} Theorem~\ref{thm:main-constructive} depends on the arbitrary choice ($\bbbd_n$) of the sequence of grids to define the quadratic variation process $A_t$.
-To make this less arbitrary, we could consider all grids whose mesh tends to zero fast enough and which are definable in the standard language of set theory (similarly to Wald's \cite{wald:1937} suggested requirement for von Mises's collectives).
-Dudley's \cite{dudley:1973} result suggests that the rate of convergence $o(1/\log n)$ of the mesh to zero is sufficient, and de la Vega's \cite{delavega:1973} result suggests that this rate is slowest possible. \end{remark}
+To make this less arbitrary, we could consider all grids whose mesh tends to zero fast enough and which are definable in the standard language of set theory (similarly to Wald's \cite{Wald:1937} suggested requirement for von Mises's collectives).
+When quadratic variation is defined via partitions of the time (horizontal) axis (as in L\'evy's paper \cite{Levy:1940}), Dudley \cite{Dudley:1973} shows that the rate of convergence $o(1/\log n)$ of the mesh to zero is sufficient for Brownian motion, and de la Vega \cite{deLaVega:1974} shows that this rate is slowest possible.
+It is an open question what the optimal rate of convergence is when quadratic variation is defined, as in this paper, via partitions of the vertical axis. \end{remark}

-\begin{remark} In this paper we construct quadratic variation $A$ and define the stopping times $\tau$ in terms of $A$.
-Dubins and Schwarz \cite{dubins/schwarz:1965} construct $\tau$ directly (in a very similar way to our construction of $A$).
-An advantage of our construction (the game-theoretic counterpart of that in \cite{karandikar:1983}) is that the function $A(\omega)$ is continuous for typical $\omega$, whereas the event that the function $s\mapsto\tau_s(\omega)$ is continuous has inner content zero (Dubins and Schwarz's extra assumptions make this function continuous for almost all $\omega$). \end{remark}
+\begin{remark} In this paper we construct quadratic variation $A$ and define the stopping times $\tau_s$ in terms of $A$.
+Dubins and Schwarz \cite{Dubins/Schwarz:1965} construct $\tau_s$ directly (in a very similar way to our construction of $A$).
+An advantage of our construction (the game-theoretic counterpart of that in \cite{Karandikar:1983}) is that the function $A(\omega)$ is continuous for typical $\omega$, whereas the event that the function $s\mapsto\tau_s(\omega)$ is continuous has lower price zero (Dubins and Schwarz's extra assumptions make this function continuous for almost all $\omega$). \end{remark}